Azure Miles Records ~ the Music of Michael Robinson

 "My music is intended for close, even meditational listening on both intellectual and spiritual planes, including elements of adbhuta rasa (wonderment, exhilaration) and shanta rasa (tranquility).
 Daedal aural constellations spring from a passion for meticulously fired musical elements born from my evolving thought processes and temperament.
 There is an expressive feel related yet varied from traditional performance that may deter some, but hopefully you will give my medium an opportunity beyond entirely familiar expectations and allow the import of the music to manifest." - Michael Robinson

-In addition to composing over 400 works, Michael is a writer (musicologist) focusing mostly upon music, but also art, basketball and other topics.
+In addition to an oeuvre of over 430 compositions, Michael is a writer (musicologist) focusing mostly upon music, but also art, basketball and other topics.

 Robinson has given numerous solo concerts in New York City, Los Angeles and Maui; music-visual performances and installations at the Indian Film Festival of Los Angeles and Borders; and live radio concerts in New York City and Los Angeles.
 He has been interviewed numerous times on radio in New York City, Los Angeles and Berkeley by a host of distinguished interviewers, in additional to several cable television interviews.

 The composer was awarded the Louis Armstrong Award in New York; received six grants from Meet the Composer California; and The City of Pasadena gave him a grant to introduce school children to Indian classical music, world music, and computer music.
 UCLA's Department of Ethnomusicology received a one year grant from the National Endowment For The Humanities that enabled them to hire Robinson to transfer fragile field recordings from all over the world onto CDRs.